jimjag/cpb/README.md

 cpb
 ====

 The "Simple C Protocol Buffer (cpb)" provides fast encoding and decoding of Google Protocol Buffers in C and was based on the 'lwcp' C library released by Simon Kallweit.
-More documentation on the C API can be found here: [ http://code.google.com/p/lwpb/ ](http://code.google.com/p/lwpb/).

 Some distinctive things about cpb: